Are you Getting Your Omega-3 Fatty Acids?

-Omega-3 fatty acid is one of the most important polyunsaturated fats required by our body.
+An omega-3 fatty acid is one of the most important polyunsaturated fats required by our body.
 It can be produced inside the body and must be obtained from an outside source.
 There are three types of omega-3: alpha-linoleic acid (ALA), docosahexaenoic acid (DHA), and eicosapentaenoic acid (EPA).

-This blog is not intended to provide diagnosis, treatment or medical advice.
+his blog is not intended to provide diagnosis, treatment or medical advice.
 Content provided on this blog is for informational purposes only.
 Please consult with a physician or other healthcare professional regarding any medical or health related diagnosis or treatment options.
 Information on this blog should not be considered as a substitute for advice from a healthcare professional.
 The claims made about specific products throughout this blog are not approved to diagnose, treat, cure or prevent disease.